s3rg1/cloudant-offline-documentation/README.md

 Digital vault sample App based on Cloudant for iOS library (CDTDatastore) and its sample App, providing automatic documentation download and offline viewer capabilities

 ## CDTDatastore sample App fork
 This Digital vault sample App is a modification of the CDTDatastore Project App for iOS.
+The original project is found at [CDTDatastore](https://github.com/cloudant/CDTDatastore).

 The To-Do list has been replaced by a PDF document list retrieved from a CouchDB/Cloudant server; and the item tap event displays the PDF document.

 ## CouchDB/Cloudant documents